669.JPG

 About Me

-I am an Assistant Professor in the Department of Political Science at Johns Hopkins University.
-For 2022-2023, I am China Fellow at the Woodrow Wilson International Center for Scholars.
+I am an Associate Professor in the Department of Political Science at Johns Hopkins University.
+For 2022-2023, I served as China Fellow at the Woodrow Wilson International Center for Scholars.
 My research focuses on issues related to the authoritarian regulatory state, the political economy of development, and bureaucratic politics.

 I am the author of On Feeding the Masses: An Anatomy of Regulatory Failure in China (Cambridge University Press, 2017) which examines the regulatory politics involved in China's unrelenting food safety crisis.
 The book argues that in order to understand China's governance failures, scholars, regulators, and consumers must take a deeper look at the challenges large-scale countries face (in terms of scale externalities, multilevel coordination challenges, and problem identification).
 I have also written on regulatory politics and development issues in aviation safety, environmental protection, fishery conservation, and financial regulation.